Kaneko Kentarō: Government career

 In 1880, Kaneko was appointed as a secretary in the Genrōin, and in 1884 had joined the Office for Investigation of Institutions, the body organized by the Genrōin to study the constitutions of various western nations with the aim of creating a western-style constitution for Japan.
-The Meiji Constitution that was the product of this committed was promulgated by the Emperor in 1889.
+The Meiji Constitution that was the product of this was promulgated by the Emperor in 1889.
 Kaneko worked closely with Itō Hirobumi, Inoue Kowashi and Itō Miyoji, and became personal secretary to Itō Hirobumi when the latter became first Prime Minister of Japan.
 Kaneko was appointed to the House of Peers of the Diet of Japan in 1890, becoming its first secretary.
 He was subsequently appointed as Vice Minister, then briefly Minister of Agriculture and Commerce in 1898 in the third Itō administration.
 He was awarded an honorary doctorate (LL.D.) by Harvard in 1899 for his work on the Meiji Constitution.

 Perhaps influenced by his own experiences, Kaneko actively promoted the value and necessity of education.
 His childhood primary school, Shuyukan, having closed in 1871, Kaneko campaigned the Fukuoka regional government to reopen the school and raised funds in support.
 In 1885, it was reopened as an English vocational school, with all classes held in English.
 In 1889, Kaneko became the first president of Nihon Law School (now Nihon University), a post he held until 1893.

 In 1891, Kaneko was elected to the prestigious Institute of International Law, traveling to its general meeting in Geneva the next year as part of his campaigning to revise the unequal treaties Japan had signed during its forced "opening" in the late 1850s.

 In 1900, Kaneko was appointed as Minister of Justice under the fourth Itō administration and was made baron (danshaku) in the kazoku peerage system in 1907.